 - Marker - This highlights text in bright yellow.

 - Big - Without setting a specific font size, this style makes selected text slightly larger than the text that surrounds it.

 - Small - Without setting a specific font size, this style makes selected text slightly smaller than the text that surrounds it.

-- Computer Code - Indicates a block of text that has been identified as computer code (for example, a list of HTML tags to indicate how to code in HTML).
+- Computer Code - This indicates a block of text that has been identified as computer code (for example, a list of HTML tags to indicate how to code in HTML).

-- Variable - Indicates specific variables used in a mathematical expression.
+- Variable - This indicates specific variables used in a mathematical expression.

 - Deleted Text - This puts a strike through selected text (a line through the middle of the text to cross it out).

 - Cited Work - Visually, text is italicized.